Actions performed in the internal plane of consciousness are called. Mental actions. What will we do with the received material?

 A game is a form of activity in conditional situations aimed at recreating and assimilating social experience, fixed in socially fixed ways of carrying out objective actions, in subjects of science and culture.

-Game (children's) - a type of activity that consists in the reproduction by children of the actions of adults and the relationship between them, aimed at understanding the surrounding reality.
+Game (children's) is a type of activity that involves children reproducing the actions of adults and the relationships between them, aimed at understanding the surrounding reality.
 I. serves as one of the most important means of physical, mental and moral education.

-A business game is a special kind of game used in vocational training.
-The essence of a business game is to recreate, with the help of simulation and game models, the subject, social and psychological content of the joint, professional work of a specialist, a holistic context of his professional activity is set.
+A business game is a special type of game used in vocational training.
+The essence of a business game is to recreate, with the help of simulation and game models, the subject, social and psychological content of the joint, professional work of a specialist, setting the holistic context of his professional activity.

-Teaching is the process of acquiring and consolidating knowledge and methods of activity by an individual.
-Teaching is a necessary component of any activity and is a process of changing its subject.
+Learning is the process of acquiring and consolidating knowledge and methods of activity by an individual.
+Teaching is a necessary component of any activity and represents a process of changing its subject.

-Labor is a purposeful human activity aimed at changing and transforming reality to meet their needs, creating material and spiritual values.
+Labor is a purposeful human activity aimed at changing and transforming reality to satisfy one’s needs, creating material and spiritual values.

-According to another classification, they distinguish: individual, group activities and socio-historical practice.
+According to another classification, there are: individual, group activities and socio-historical practice.

 Individual activity is the activity of an individual.